Montel-S/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/2LYet9V.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In the last example you can the ticket in its last form.
-It has went through the entire ticket process and has been solved and closed by one of the helpdesk professionals.
+In the last example you can see the ticket in its last form.
+It has went through the entire ticketing process and has been solved and closed by one of the helpdesk professionals.
 </p>
 <br />